Carina-P/Skiers-Destinations/README.md

 to a resort that I already know about.
 ![Implementatin of rating list on larger viewports](wireframes/table.jpg)
 ![Implementation rating list on smaller viewports](wireframes/cards.jpg)
-- US_011: As a user I want to be able to **cast my on vote** for a resort.
+- US_011: As a user I want to be able to **cast my own vote** for a resort.
 And thus contribute to other users descision process.

 ![Implementation of voting](wireframes/pick.jpg)
 - US_012: As a user I want to be able to **see how I graded each resort**.
 Thus I can compare my ranking between the resorts.
 - US_013: As a user I want to see the **resulting top-list** after I have casted my vote.
-If my vote affects the order of ski resorts I want to see it immediately.
+If my vote affects the order of ski resorts, I want to see it immediately.
 ![Implementation of list after voting](wireframes/after-rating.jpg)
 - US-014: As a user I want to be able to **send in my ratings** to be added to